gravitational/teleport/e/rfd/0003e-application-access-okta-integration.md

         - group.some-other-name
 ```

-These labels will then be applied to Okta applications and any derived Teleport applications
+These labels will then be applied to Okta applications and Okta groups recorded in Teleport.
-from those, and Okta groups.

 ### Requesting access to applications and groups